Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 3. How do I choose an arbitrator in Tuscola?

-Consider expertise in local business law, experience with similar disputes, reputation for impartiality, and familiarity with community dynamics.
+Consider expertise in local business law, experience with similar disputes, reputation for impartiality, and familiarity at a local employer.
 Local arbitrators often have the added benefit of understanding Tuscola’s business environment.

 4. Are there specific arbitration services suitable for Tuscola’s small businesses?